ocean-slang/ocean-slang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 My name is Sarah Lang and I am a PhD candidate at the Graduate School of Oceanography at the University of Rhode Island.
-This website will be coming soon.
+This website is under construction.

-Find me on [BlueSky](https://bsky.app/profile/sarahelang.bsky.social) and [Google Scholar](https://scholar.google.com/citations?user=_1ntVBIAAAAJ&hl=en).
+Find me on [Google Scholar](https://scholar.google.com/citations?user=_1ntVBIAAAAJ&hl=en), [LinkedIn](https://www.linkedin.com/in/sarah-lang-153642215/), and [BlueSky](https://bsky.app/profile/sarahelang.bsky.social).